 Regardless of possible criticism, structured interviews such as the CPA, which are linked to the requirements of work environments as specified by the SST model, are widely and effectively applied for job- and organisational structuring as well as for people-job matching, succession and remuneration purposes.

 3.2 360-degree evaluations

 Human Resources decisions regarding the placement, promotion, succession, team compilation, development and remuneration of people, can significantly benefit from valid performance appraisal data.
-Unfortunately, the latter is normally subjective in nature and typically of a poor quality.
-The use of 360-degree competency based questionnaires, also referred to as multi-rater or multi-source feedback techniques, are thus often deployed in order to introduce some degree of objectivity in this regard; to gather various opinions and to provide anonymous feedback to role players on how others perceive their performance.
+Unfortunately, the latter is normally subjective in nature and typically of poor quality.
+The use of 360-degree competency-based questionnaires, also referred to as multi-rater or multi-source feedback techniques are thus often deployed in order to introduce some degree of objectivity in this regard; to gather various opinions and to provide anonymous feedback to role players on how others perceive their performance.

 The raters involved may include the candidates themselves as well as their managers, peers, subordinates and other stakeholders.
 The competencies according to which performance is measured, are usually operationalised in terms of observable behaviours, and contextualised to reflect the strategic aims and core competence of the organisation as well as its culture.
 The evaluations are mostly online, require 20 – 30 minutes to complete, are largely qualitative and involve the identification and rating of work-related strengths and weaknesses.
 The results usually inform performance feedback and development plans or training initiatives.